marielle-lopez/morse-code-translator/README.md

 While moving the functions out of `script.js`, I took the liberty of refactoring my code wherever obvious.
 One of my next short-term goals is to thoroughly review my code to refactor it further and increase its readability.

-I also thought about quality-of-life features such as copying to clipboard buttons, and added this function to the webpage.
+I also thought about quality-of-life features such as copying to clipboard buttons, and added this function to the webpage with the help of [this W3Schools tutorial](https://www.w3schools.com/howto/howto_js_copy_clipboard.asp).

 ### January 2, 2023